 Have questions about chores?
 Come see us.

-If you’re wondering which chores are appropriate for your child or whether or not to give allowance, or if you have any other questions relating to your child’s health and well-being, please come in and see one of our Westchester Health pediatricians.
+If you’re wondering which chores are appropriate for your child or whether or not to give allowance, or if you have any other questions relating to your child’s health and well-being, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 Whenever, wherever you need us, we’re here for you and your child.

 To read Dr. Gomberg’s blog in full, click here.